jfroment/seedbox/README.md

 - h5ai (service accessible via `explore.hostname`)

 The front-end reverse proxy routes based on the lowest level subdomain (e.g.
-`rtorrent.example.com` would route to rtorrent).
+`deluge.example.com` would route to deluge).
 Since this is how the router works, it is recommended for you to get a top level domain.
 If you do not have one, you can edit your domains locally by changing your hosts file or use a browser plugin that changes the host header.